Diesel particulate filter: Maintenance

+When a regeneration occurs, the soot is turned to gasses and ash of which some remains in the filter.
+This will increase restriction through the filter and can result in a blockage.
+Warnings are given to the driver before filter restriction causes an issue with driveability or damage to the engine or filter develop.
+Regular filter maintenance is a necessity to remove ash build up, either through cleaning or replacement of the filter.

+Regeneration typically requires the vehicle to be driven continuously at 50-60mph (80-100km/h) for 30 to 45 minutes every few hundred miles/kilometers of city driving.
+Heavy duty pickup trucks have less stringent requirements for all three parameters, and Class 8 trucks significantly less.
+If the vehicle is often driven in cities the DPF may become clogged, causing a reduction in power and acceleration either passively due to increased exhaust pressure or actively due to vehicle going into "limp/turtle mode" as it tries to prevent engine and turbo damage.
+Once clogged both passive and active regeneration may become ineffective.
+DPF may be unclogged by high temperature pressure washing (not officially recommended) and/or burn-off oven.

 Safety

 In 2011, Ford recalled 37,400 F-Series trucks with diesel engines after fuel and oil leaks caused fires in the diesel particulate filters of the trucks.
 No injuries occurred before the recall, though one grass fire was started.
 A similar recall was issued for 2005-2007 Jaguar S-Type and XJ diesels, where large amounts of soot became trapped in the DPF In affected vehicles, smoke and fire emanated from the vehicle underside, accompanied by flames from the rear of the exhaust.
 The heat from the fire could cause heating through the transmission tunnel to the interior, melting interior components and potentially causing interior fires.

 Regeneration

 Regeneration is the process of burning off (oxidizing) the accumulated soot from the filter.
 This is done either passively (from the engine's exhaust heat in normal operation or by adding a catalyst to the filter) or actively introducing very high heat into the exhaust system.
 On-board active filter management can use a variety of strategies: